Tommy Rich: World Championship Wrestling (1989–1992)

 Dustin Rhodes, Tom Zenk, and Big Josh challenged The York Foundation to a rematch and defeated them in a non-title matchup on the November 16, 1991, edition of WCW Pro.
 On the December 8th edition of The Main Event the York Foundation lost again the former champions in a steel cage match; however once more this was a non-title match.
 At Starrcade 91 Rich was one of the participants in The Lethal Lottery, a drawing that partnered wrestlers randomly in tag-team matches.
 Rich found himself teaming with Ron Simmons to defeat PN News and Steve Armstrong.
 At the Battlebowl phase of the event he was eliminated by Marcus Alexander Bagwell.

 The WCW Six-Man Championship was deactivated in December 1991 as The York Foundation began to crumble.
 Terrance Taylor was the first to leave the group, and Tommy Rich opened 1992 teaming with Richard Morton in a losing effort against Taylor and Big Josh in Atlanta, GA at The Omni.
 He wrestled at Clash of Champions XVIII, facing Vinnie Vegas (Kevin Nash) and losing in the latter's debut.
 He began teaming with Tracy Armstrong after the former Young Pistols' teammate Steve Armstrong left WCW; the duo would engage in an unsuccessful house show series against The Patriots in the spring of 1992.
 Rich teamed with Dallas Page to defeat Bob Cook and Firebreaker Chip in the dark match of WrestleWar 92 in Jacksonville, FL on May 17, 1992; after this Rich departed from the promotion.

-Independent circuit (1992–1997)
+USWA, AWF and SMW (1992–1997)

-Rich reverted to being Tommy Rich and from 1992 to 1996, he wrestled for the United States Wrestling Association (USWA), American Wrestling Federation (AWF) and Smoky Mountain Wrestling (SMW) mostly as a heel.
+Rich reverted to being Tommy Rich and from 1992 to 1997, he wrestled for the United States Wrestling Association (USWA), American Wrestling Federation (AWF) and Smoky Mountain Wrestling (SMW) mostly as a heel.
 Some of his notable tag team partners in the USWA were Doug Gilbert and Gorgeous George III.
 In 1995, he attempted to regain the NWA World title, from Dan Severn, but was unsuccessful.
 In SMW, he was a part of Jim Cornette's militia, where he was the top lieutenant.
-After SMW shut down, he returned to the USWA.
-USWA shut down in 1997.
+After SMW shut down in December 1995, he returned to the USWA.
+USWA shut down in November 1997.